Abadrausar/Rubble-/other/Rubble Readme.txt

 Backup your "raw/objects" folder!
 Rubble will delete all your existing raw files!
 Extract Rubble to "<DF Directory>/rubble".
-Install your addons to "<DF Directory>/rubble/addons" (If you use DFHack) add "script rubble.dfhack" to your dfhack.init file, this step is VERY IMPORTANT for DFHack users!
-Run "rubble -addonlist" OR run "Rubble GUI.exe"
+Install your addons to "<DF Directory>/rubble/addons" Run "rubble -addonlist" OR run "Rubble GUI.exe"

 Now you are good to go!
 Documentation is in the "rubble/other" folder as is source code and OSX/Linux binaries.